CO-LABOURING WITH SOIL EXHIBITION

 Imayna Caceres’ 2025 project was commissioned by Liverpool Biennial and produced in collaboration with Phileas – The Austrian Office for Contemporary Art, with support from Catherine Petitgas

-*Come and see the sculptures on Saturday 21st March during the Spring Treasures event.
-There will be a guided walk from Squash, meeting at 1pm.
-After this you can visit the garden during the weekly drop-in garden sessions 10.30-12.30 each Wednesday morning.
-The Grapes Community Garden is located on Windsor Street next door to Toxteth TV.
+You can visit the garden during the weekly drop-in garden sessions 10.30-12.30 each Wednesday morning.
+The Grapes Community Garden is located on Windsor Street next door to Toxteth TV, L8 1XE.

 Photos by Jude McLoughlin & Clare Owens